airshipit/airshipctl/krm-functions/templater/README.md

         bootMACAddress: {{ .macAddress }}
       {{ end -}}

-`values` defines the substituion value as Map.
+`values` defines the substitution value as Map.
-`template` defines the template with placeholders to substitue the value from the
+`template` defines the template with placeholders to substitute the value from the
            values Map